-ALIGN SUB-MODE: Align is a sub-mode of LAND that aligns the aircraft's axis with the ILS course.
+ALIGN SUB-MODE : Align is a sub-mode of LAND that aligns the aircraft's axis with the ILS course.
 It is not displayed to the crew.

-Note: Example the a/c is approaching VIDP28 with a cross-wind component from the right, i.e. the a/c hdg. is offset to 290° .
+Note : Example the a/c is approaching VIDP28 with a cross-wind component from the right, i.e. the a/c hdg. is offset to 290° .
 As the flare mode engages, the ALIGN mode's capability will now gradually commence to yaw the a/c only through the yaw axis towards the R/w direction / ILS course of 284° (by maintaining wings level).

-If the wind is too strong i.e. from the right side the a/c may touchdown slightly to the left of the r/w center-line but will soon correct herself back to the center-line, this is why the max. crosswind component limitation of 20 kts. is established.
+If the wind is too strong i.e. from the right side the a/c may touchdown slightly to the left of the r/w centerline but will soon correct herself back to the center-line, this is why the max. crosswind component limitation of 20 kts. is established.
 Pilot must understand and anticipate this built-in yaw / align feature of the auto-land system.

-.... contd.
+.....
+Contd.
 Flare Mode

-PF is to feel & observe the aircraft perform the Flare, engine power reduce to IDLE and the aircraft align with the runway.
-Retard the thrust levers to IDLE at the retard callout.
+PF will observe the aircraft perform the Flare, engine power reduce to IDLE and the aircraft align with the runway.
+PF will retard the thrust levers to IDLE at the retard callout

-To call-out, "FLARE GREEN".
+To call-out FLARE.

-Ensure the FMA 1st column shows IDLE.
-Check engine power reduces to Idle & 5th column blanks-off as PF retards the T/L to IDLE.
+Ensure the FMA 1st col. show IDLE.
+Check engine power reduces to Idle & 5th col. Blanks-off as the PF retards the T/L to IDLE.